PVieira04/CI-project-1/README.md

 ### Manual Testing

+- Header
+  - "Skip to content" link works perfectly on every page.
+  - Easily targetable using the keyboard, as intended.
+  - Unable to target any other way, also as intended.

-- Header and Navigation Bar
+- Navigation Bar
   - All links work as expected.
   - Navigation bar is responsive.
-  - Header always appears at the top of the page.
+  - Always appears at the top of the page.

 - Landing Page
   - Fully responsive.